MangoTheCat/testCoverage/README.md

 * make it easier to check for bugs by providing a framework for passing in a range of inputs that other parts of your code, or your users, might provide

 **Instrumentation**.
+This package uses the alternate parser of R-3.0 to instrument R code, and record whether the code is run by tests.
 The package replaces symbols in the code to be tested with a unique identifier.
 This is then injected into a tracing function that will report each time the symbol is called.
 The first symbol at each level of the expression tree is traced, allowing the coverage of code branches to be checked.